civisanalytics/civis-python/README.md

 See the [full documentation](https://civis-python.readthedocs.io) for a more complete user guide.

+## Retries

+The API client will automatically retry for certain API error responses.

+If the error is one of [413, 429, 503] and the API client is told how long it needs to wait before it's safe to retry (this is always the case with 429s, which are rate limit errors), then the client will wait the specified amount of time before retrying the request.

+If the error is one of [429, 502, 503, 504] and the request is not a `patch*` or `post*` method, then the API client will retry the request several times, with a delay, to see if it will succeed.

 # Build Documentation Locally
 To build the API documentation locally